lambda0x63/ftp-mini/README.md

 ### 2. Start Working

-Once connected, FTP Mini will:
-- ✅ Upload files automatically when you save
-- ✅ Sync file operations (create, delete, move, rename)
-- ✅ Show upload status in the status bar
-- ✅ Handle connection issues gracefully
+Once connected, FTP Mini will upload files automatically when you save, sync file operations (create, delete, move, rename), show upload status in the status bar, and handle connection issues gracefully.

-## 🎮 Commands
+## Commands

 | Command | Description |
 |---------|-------------|
 | `FTP Mini: 연결 설정` | Configure and connect to FTP server |
 | `FTP Mini: 연결 비활성화` | Disconnect and clear all settings |

-## ⚙️ Configuration
+## Configuration

 FTP Mini stores your settings securely in VS Code.
 You can also configure: